-Given the limited face-to-face time providers have with their patients, the ability to focus on the patients' needs instead of a screen is critical.
-Below are three key ways to utilize your electronic health record (EHR) to improve overall hypertension and cholesterol management without losing valuable interaction time.
+Effective management of hypertension and cholesterol is essential for preventing long-term health issues; however, the limited face-to-face time providers have with their patients remains a challenge.
+The ability to focus on the patients' needs instead of a screen is critical and emphasizes the need to optimize the use of electronic health records (EHR).
+Below are three key ways to utilize your EHR to improve overall hypertension and cholesterol management without losing valuable interaction time.